kirchhausenlab/spatialdino/README.md

     │
     ├── environment.yml   <- The requirements file for reproducing the analysis environment (conda).
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── pyproject.toml           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │